NEONScience/NEON-Data-Skills/tutorials/R/neonUtilities/neonUtilities.md

 ## stackByTable()
 The function `stackByTable()` joins the month-by-site files from a data download.
 The output will yield data grouped into new files by table name.
-For example the single aspirated air temperature data product contains 1 minute and 30 minute interval data.
+For example, the single aspirated air temperature data product contains 1 minute and 30 minute interval data.
 The output from this function is one .csv with 1 minute data and one .csv with 30 minute data.

 Depending on your file size this function may run for a while.
-The 2015 and 2016 single aspirated air temperature from two sites that I used for a 2017 workshop took about 25 minutes to complete.
+For example, in testing for this tutorial, 124 MB of temperature data took about 4 minutes to stack.
 A progress bar will display while the stacking is in progress.

+### Download the Data
+To stack data from the Portal, first download the data of interest from the
+<a href="http://data.neonscience.org" target="_blank"> NEON Data Portal</a>.
+To stack data downloaded from the API, see the `zipsByProduct()` section below.

+Your data will download from the Portal in a single zipped file.

+The stacking function will only work on zipped Comma Separated Value (.csv) files and not the NEON data stored in other formats (HDF5, etc).

+### Run `stackByTable()`

+The example data below are single-aspirated air temperature.

 To run the `stackByTable()` function, input the data product ID (DPID) of the data you downloaded, and the file path to the downloaded and zipped file.